Tornado races through Norman, Oklahoma, injures at least a dozen, tosses vehicles around

 The city manager's office in Norman said a dozen people were hurt, none critically, adding that the extent of damage would become clearer after daylight and that a shelter was opened in a recreation center.

-Almost 25,000 homes and businesses had no electricity in Oklahoma as of 6:30 a.m.
+About 20,000 homes and businesses had no electricity in Oklahoma as of 8 a.m.
 EST, according to PowerOutage.us.

-The funnel was just one instance of severe weekend weather in various parts of the U.S.
+In hard-hit southeastern Michigan, still reeling from the ice storm and high winds, the state's two main utilities - DTE Energy and Consumers Energy - reported more than 93,000 customers were without power as of Monday morning.
+More than 61,000 of those were DTE customers.

-Some Michigan residents faced a fifth straight day without power Sunday as crews continued work to restore electricity to manly homes in the greater Detroit area following last week's ice storm.
-PowerOutage said nearly 130,000 customers were in the dark across Michigan Monday morning.
+PowerOutage said nearly more than 134,000 were in the dark across Michigan Monday morning.

 Wednesday's ice storm coated lines and trees with a half an inch of ice or more.
 The storm was followed Thursday by high winds.

-DTE Energy and Consumers Energy spokesperson Cindy Hecht said, "The icing event ... is equivalent to a hurricane for coastal utilities.
+DTE spokesperson Cindy Hecht said, "The icing event ... is equivalent to a hurricane for coastal utilities.
 It was the amount of ice and high winds — the winds and the amount of ice accumulation on lines and branches."

-Hecht said the utility's meteorologists have been tracking another storm system that will move into Michigan on Monday, and the utility is "prepared to respond."

 The outages prompted some Democratic state lawmakers to call for legislative hearings in Lansing to question utilities about the long restoration times and reliability issues.
 "There will be hearings.
 We will be taking over," State Sen. Darrin Camilleri told WDIV-TV.